mail2thota/ansible_provision/ansible/README.md

- hdp[utils_version]|1.1.10.21| Full Hdp utils version hdp[ansible_host_group]|ambari-agent| Ansible host group to map the all hdp cluster hosts hdp[cluster_type]|multi_node| Hdp cluster type to be formed it must be either multi_node or single_node in case of single node all compnents listed in component groups added to blueprint hdp[repo_site]|http://10.129.6.237/repos|Site path to hdp,ambari and the remaining packages for ambari/ansible to download during setup hdp[component_groups]|hive_components,[HIVE_METASTORE,HIVE_SERVER,HCAT,WEBHCAT_SERVER,HIVE_CLIENT,MYSQL_SERVER]| Component Groups is group of key as group name and array of values with the components. and this can be used in any where in any host_groups[components].
+ hdp[utils_version]|1.1.10.21| Full Hdp utils version hdp[ansible_host_group]|ambari-agent| Ansible host group to map the all hdp cluster hosts hdp[cluster_type]|multi_node| Hdp cluster type to be formed it must be either multi_node or single_node in case of single node all compnents listed in component groups added to blueprint

+ hdp[component_groups]|hive_components,[HIVE_METASTORE,HIVE_SERVER,HCAT,WEBHCAT_SERVER,HIVE_CLIENT,MYSQL_SERVER]| Component Groups is group of key as group name and array of values with the components. and this can be used in any where in any host_groups[components].
 Group name based on user preference hdp[component_groups][component_group_name][components]|hive_components| Array of the components of that group hdp[multi_node][host_groups]| host groups specification and its configuration mentioned here added to the blue print